nawordar/ts-when/README.md

 ## Note

-This is a fork of a great library [when-switch] which seems no longer maintained.
+~This is a fork of a great library [when-switch] which seems no longer maintained.~ Now I stopped maintaining this fork too.
+If you would like to have a similar behaviour built in JavaScript, please support the

-If you would like a similar behaviour built in JavaScript, please support the [pattern matching proposal](https://github.com/tc39/proposal-pattern-matching)!
+[pattern matching proposal](https://github.com/tc39/proposal-pattern-matching)!
 This extension will never be as good as the native support.